Non-Warrantable And Condotel Mortgage Loans Reserve Requirements

 We will take a case scenario where an Illinois homeowner purchases a second home Florida condotel unit:

-- As stated earlier, the Condo Hotel Mortgage Lender wants to see 3 months of the Non-Warrantable and/or Condo Hotel mortgage payment in cash at least for the subject property.
+- As stated earlier, the Lender wants to see 3 months of the Non-Warrantable and/or Condo-Hotel mortgage payment in cash at least for the subject property

-- For those borrowers with questionable credit scores, the Condo Hotel Mortgage Lender might prefer to see the 3 month cash reserve requirement for both properties.
+- For those borrowers with questionable credit scores, Lenders might prefer to see the 3-month cash reserve requirement for both properties

 Are Condotel Mortgage Loans Reserves Escrowed?

-Reserves are not escrowed and is not enforced by lenders after the home closing.
-Buyers of non-warrantable condos or condotel condominiums can contact The Gustan Cho Team at 800-900-8569 or text Gustan at 262-716-8151 for faster response.
+Reserves are not escrowed.
+It is not enforced by lenders after the home closing.
+Buyers of non-warrantable condos or condotel condominiums can contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
 We are available 7 days a week, evenings, weekends, and holidays via phone or email us at email@example.com.

-This mortgage blog article post on Condotel Mortgage Loans has been updated on May 27, 2017
+This blog article post on Condotel Mortgage Loans has been updated on December 2nd, 2018